LebogangMokoena24/CDV01_Career_Goals_Reflection_LEBMOK25571_PT02508_B_LEBOGANG-MOKOENA_CDV01/README.md

  **Goal 2:  Improve your technical coding skills by participating in at least one hackathon during the next year.**

- Specific: Concentrate on  CSS, Java Script, Python, data analytics, and fintech-related development projects.
+ -Specific: Concentrate on  CSS, Java Script, Python, data analytics, and fintech-related development projects.

- Measurable: Attend one hackathon and track your progress with code projects or certificates.
+ -Measurable: Attend one hackathon and track your progress with code projects or certificates.

- Achievable: I am actively learning through Codespace and set time aside weekly for practice.
+ -Achievable: I am actively learning through Codespace and set time aside weekly for practice.

- Relevant: Increases my ability to contribute to technical financial projects.
+ -Relevant: Increases my ability to contribute to technical financial projects.

- Timeframe: Within 12 months.
+ -Timeframe: Within 12 months.

 Rationale: Improving my coding abilities in various languages, data analytics, and fintech-related projects would help me become more competent in technical roles and confident in bringing technology to financial solutions.
 Participating in a hackathon will push me to use these skills in real-world situations, improve my problem-solving abilities and conquer my fear of failing in front of others.

 2. **Long-term Goals** (3-5 years and beyond):

-Goal 1: Work in a fintech company as a strategic or technical leader, combining finance skills with technology solutions.
+-Goal 1: Work in a fintech company as a strategic or technical leader, combining finance skills with technology solutions.

 This is consistent with my interests in fintech, innovation, and using technology to make a real financial impact.

 By gaining expertise in banking IT and establishing strong technical abilities, I will be prepared to take on more advanced fintech roles.

-Goal 2: Lead projects or initiatives that promote financial accessibility and inclusiveness.
+-Goal 2: Lead projects or initiatives that promote financial accessibility and inclusiveness.

 This contributes to my personal objective of living an influential life and resonates with my values of integrity, ubuntu, and collaboration.